infiniflow/infinity/example/README.md

 ## HTTP examples

-The SHELL script in the HTTP directory is the examples of Infinity HTTP API.
-Users need to install `curl` to run these scripts.
-For Debian/Ubuntu users, they can use the following command to install `curl`:
+We provide several SHELL scripts in the **/example/http** directory, and you need to install `curl` to run these scripts.
+For Debian or Ubuntu users, use the following command:

 ```shell
 sudo apt install curl